fyrodems/disney-plus-clone/README.md

 - Log in using your Google account
 - Log out to see login page
+- Works offline
-- Pick a movie (connect do Firestore DB)
+- Pick a movie (connect to Firestore DB)
--
+- Add movie to list

 ## Future features

-- Add movie to list
 - Trailers